BackupTheBerlios/jsmodule-svn/trunk/doc/JSModule.rst

 members or member groups (export tags).
 Note that unlike JSAN, JSModule will not inject any module members by default.

+If a module cannot be found, or a name or group name is included which does not exist in the module's MEMBERS or MEMBERGROUPS lists, an exception will be thrown.

 Writing Modules
 ---------------